mateussouzaweb/nicedeck/docs/ROMs.md

 ## Organizing Your Collection inside Steam Library

 After running the parser and opening Steam again, you will notice that the ROMs will be available on the "uncategorized" collection.
-That is ok for some people, but if you want to make it better, you need to do some manual work - an very easy work...
+That is ok for some people, but if you want to make it better, you need to do some manual work.

 Open Steam in the **Desktop Mode** and simply use the search bar to filter your collection with the platform identification.
 NiceDeck by default will append the platform key on every ROM to identify the console relationship for that ROM (some games where released in multi-platforms, so you will find it very easier to identify from what platform each ROM belongs).